Do Current Language Models Support Code Intelligence for R Programming Language?: Methodology

 Furthermore, we utilize Roxygen and Tree-sitter\footnote{\url{https://tree-sitter.github.io/tree-sitter/}}-- GitHub's universal parser-- to classify an R language package as belonging to either base R or the tidy-verse.
 As previously described, the tidy-verse is a collection of R language packages that provide additional functionality and convenience on top of the R language itself.
 In R packages that potentially utilize the tidy-verse, their dependency environment includes the importation of R packages contained within the tidy-verse collection.
 To determine the classification, we employ Tree-sitter to parse and analyze the structure of the description file within an R language package.
 Specifically, we focus on the import section, which contains the necessary information.
 If this section includes the importation of the tidy-verse collection, we classify the R language package as belonging to the tidy-verse.
 Conversely, if the import section does not include the tidy-verse, the package is classified as base R.

-After this processing, the dataset was reduced to 1583 repositories, pertaining to 40,833 functions (i.e., code-comment pairs).
+After this processing, the dataset was reduced to 1,583 repositories, pertaining to 40,833 functions (i.e., code-comment pairs).
 The statistics of our collected dataset are in Table~\ref{table:datastat}.
-The \textit{Base} R dataset is shown with R\textsubscript{Base}, the R\textsubscript{Tidy} represents the Tidy-verse data, and the R\textsubscript{Combine} is the original collected data, without separating \textit{Base} and \textit{Tidy-verse}.
-The other rows of the table demonstrate the dataset from CodeSearchNet.
-Follwoing the previous works~\cite{codesearchnet}, we split the R\textsubscript{Base}, R\textsubscript{Tidy}, and R\textsubscript{Combine} with 8:1:1, as shown in Table~\ref{table:datastat}.
+The full R corpus is divided into two style-specific subsets—\(\mathrm{R}\textsubscript{Base}\) and \(\mathrm{R}\textsubscript{Tidy}\) (Tidyverse); their union forms the aggregated dataset \(\mathrm{R}\textsubscript{Combine}\), i.e., \(\mathrm{R}\textsubscript{Combine}= \mathrm{R}\textsubscript{Base} \cup \mathrm{R}\textsubscript{Tidy}\).
+The other rows of the table demonstrate the CodeSearchNet dataset.
+Following the previous works~\cite{codesearchnet}, we split the R\textsubscript{Base}, R\textsubscript{Tidy}, and R\textsubscript{Combine} with 8:1:1, as shown in Table~\ref{table:datastat}.
 Note that we have ensured that there are no duplicate functions in the dataset.